pypa/pipfile/README.rst

   ``requires(marker, specifier)`` will be allowed, but discouraged in favor for a small selection of built-ins for standard use-cases (e.g. python version, platform).
-This functionality may not be readily used, as it is only to assert (and therefore abort, if appropriate) installation on certian platforms (e.g. windows).
+This functionality may not be readily used, as it is only to assert (and therefore abort, if appropriate) installation on certain platforms (e.g. windows).

 Other / lower-level functions::